flurdy/blog/_posts/2019-04-07-to-paas-or-not-to-paas.md

-If the application is your core business, and you are making a profit, then perhaps you should scale it out and invest in a custom infrastructure that perfectly suits your needs.
+If the application is your core business, and you are making a profit, then perhaps you should scale it out and invest in a custom infrastructure that perfectly suits your bespoke needs.

 ## What about Kubernetes